Hot Tub Heater Help

 To identify the heater and the Kw element you have you need to refer to the tag on the heater tube.

-For the people that want to work it out on a calculator.
+For the people who want to work it out on a calculator.
 Heat up time.

 To size the electric element heater for your hot tub, you need to know the number of gallons in your hot tub and the desired temperature rise.
 Here’s how you can calculate it: